What is Content Management

 The success of Content Management is derived from the audience it attracts and engages.
 Defining the audience helps streamline the content to the right market to maximise engagement.
 Having a defined audience also allows you to generate content that fits the preferences of the desired audience to ensure viewership.

-Content Management frameworks
+Content Management Systems and Tools

 Web Content Management Systems (CMS)